aiplanethub/mini-bootcamp-introduction-to-pandas/sorting-and-renaming/1487-Sorting.md

 # Sorting

-* Assume you are a teacher and you have scores of your students in the dataset ‘exam_scores’ (say).
-You want to get the information about all the students whose performance is very bad in ‘math’.
+* Assume you are a teacher and you have scores of your students in the dataset 'exam_scores' (say).
+You want to get the information about all the students whose performance is very bad in 'math'.

-* What about going through all the records in the dataset and finding out manually the students whose score in math is very bad?
+* What about going through all the records in the dataset and manually finding out the students whose math score is very bad?

 * You can think of doing this manual task if you have 10 or 20 records.
-But here you have 1000 records.
+But here, you have 1000 records.
 You need to figure out some easy way to do this.
 This is where the importance of sorting comes in.

-* The data present in the DataFrame ‘exam_scores’ is in the default index order not in a value order.
+* The data in the DataFrame' exam_scores' is in the default index order, not a value-based order.

 * Pandas provides a method called sort_values() which returns the sorted result in value order.

-* Let's say we want to get the student's information which are in increasing order of math scores.
+* Let's say we want to get the student's information which is in increasing order of math scores.